RackConnect 1.0 post-upgrade FAQ

 - Cloud to Internet

-When and how can I opt-in to these features?
+When and how can I get these features?

-These Automation Features are now available to all RackConnect customers.
-View the RackConnect Automation Features FAQ for details about getting Automation Features enabled on your cloud accounts.
+These automation features are now available to all RackConnect customers.
+View the RackConnect v2.0 automation features FAQ for details about getting automation features enabled on your cloud accounts.

 How do I modify a cloud server’s network configuration for use with RackConnect?

-For RackConnect 1.0 post-upgrade configurations with Automation Features disabled, when you provision a new cloud server, you will need to perform the following actions to configure the network:
+For RackConnect v1.0 post-upgrade configurations with automation features disabled, when you provision a new cloud server, you must perform the following actions to configure the network:

-Note: The RackConnect Gateway IP will be automatically configured on your network device.
+Note: The RackConnect gateway IP address is automatically configured on your network device.

 - Managed Operations: rshybridnetworkconfig-managed-v2.sh

 Run the RS Hybrid Network Configuration script, using the appropriate region code: